Jonathan43551/Patience/README.md

 # Patience
-A RBG block simulator built with Unity, thanks for checking it out.
+A block simulator built with Unity, thanks for checking it out.

-I am not affiliated with the folks who make chromadepth glasses, if you do happen to have a pair, it can produce a pretty cool effect.
 Oh, the Unity Project is included in the 'code' folder if you dare to edit your experience...
 Good luck!
+I am not affiliated with the folks who make chromadepth glasses, if you do happen to have a pair, it can produce a pretty cool effect but it is not a requirement.

 ___